 Many single storey extensions are allowed without planning permission because they fall under permitted development rules.

-A rear extension may be permitted if it meets all the following:
+A rear extension may be permitted if it meets all of the following:

-It extends no more than 3 metres from the rear of a semi detached house or terraced houses
+- ✓ Extends no more than 3 metres from a semi-detached or terraced house

-A typical 3 meter house extension is often used to create a larger kitchen, dining room, or utility room and is one of the most cost effective ways to add space without major planning complications.
+A typical 3 metre house extension is often used to create a larger kitchen, dining room, or utility room and is one of the most cost-effective ways to add space without major planning complications.

 Rear Extensions in Liverpool

-A rear extension is the most popular option for homeowners in Liverpool, particularly for those in terraced houses and semi-detached properties.
+A rear extension is the most popular option for homeowners in Liverpool, particularly for those in terraced and semi-detached properties.
+They are commonly used for open-plan kitchen and dining room layouts, larger family living spaces, utility room additions, and improving natural light through rooflights or glazing.

 Front House Extensions and Side Extensions